 - Elizabeth Blackwell, in New York, became the first woman doctor in US (1849)

-- 160 years ago today, the first bridge over the Mississippi River opened in Minnesota (1855)
+- The first bridge over the Mississippi River opened in Minnesota (1855)

 - The 24th Amendment to the US Constitution was ratified prohibiting election day poll taxes (1964)

 - A peace accord was reached between US & Vietnam (1973)

 - National Handwriting Day in the USA was established on John Hancock’s birthday (1977)

 - Sweden became the first nation to ban aerosol sprays protecting the Earth’s ozone layer (1978)

 - The Rock and Roll Hall of Fame inducted its first members: Chuck Berry, Elvis Presley, James Brown, Ray Charles, Fats Domino, the Everly Brothers, Buddy Holly and Jerry Lee Lewis (1986)